 The converter stage consists of an advanced successive approximation architecture using charge redistribution on a capacitor network to digitize the input signal.
 A temperature-stabilized differential auto-zeroing circuit is used to minimize offset errors in the comparator.
-This allows offset errors to be corrected during the acquisition phase of each conversion cycle.

 Linearity errors in the binary weighted main capacitor network are corrected using a capacitor trim network and correction factors stored in on-chip memory.
-The correction terms are calculated by a microcontroller during a calibration cycle, initiated either by power-up or by applying an external calibration signal at any time.
+The correction terms are calculated by an on-chip microcontroller during a calibration cycle, initiated either by power-up or by applying an external calibration signal at any time.
 During conversion, the correct trim capacitors are switched into the main capacitor array as needed to correct the conversion accuracy.
-This is faster than a complex digital error correction system, which could slow down the throughput rate.
 With all of the capacitors in both the main array and the trim array on the same chip, excellent stability is achieved, both over temperature and over time.

 For flexibility, timing circuits include both an internal clock generator and an input for an external clock to synchronize with external systems.
-Standard control signals and three-state input/output registers simplify interfacing ADC7802 to most micro-controllers, microprocessors or digital storage systems.
+Standard control signals and three-state input/output registers simplify interfacing ADS7803 to most micro-controllers, microprocessors or digital storage systems.